Towards an M5-Brane Model III: Self-Duality from Additional Trivial Fields: Introduction and results

-This action is fully supersymmetric under the transformations given in figure~\ref{fig:supermultiplets}, shifted and complemented by the expressions in~\eqref{eq:shifted_SUSY}.

-We stress that even though the action has some superficial similarities to that of Sen's mechanism~\cite{Sen:2015nph,Sen:2019qit}, it is merely a Lagrange multiplier action.
-Contrary to the former, we require neither decoupling arguments or enhanced gauge symmetry to remove the additional degrees introduced by $\beth_s$ and $\daleth_t$.
-Both fields simply vanish on-shell, cf.~the list of equations of motion in figure~\ref{fig:eom}.
+This action is fully supersymmetric under the transformations given in table~\ref{fig:supermultiplets}, shifted and complemented by the expressions in~\eqref{eq:shifted_SUSY}.
+We stress that even though the action has some superficial similarities to that of Sen's mechanism~\cite{Sen:2015nph,Sen:2019qit}, it is merely the covariantization and supersymmetrization of a Lagrange multiplier action.
+Its form is essentially uniquely fixed by supersymmetry.
+Contrary to Sen's mechanism, we require neither decoupling arguments nor enhanced gauge symmetry to remove the additional degrees introduced by $\beth_s$ and $\daleth_t$.
+Both fields simply vanish on-shell, cf.~the list of equations of motion in table~\ref{fig:eom}.
+Note that the additional fields $\beth_s$ and $\daleth_t$ appear in interaction terms, but contrary to Sen's action, there are also interaction terms $(\rmd B_s)^+\wedge\big({\rm cs}(A)_r + (\bar{\lambda}_t, \gamma_{(3)} \lambda_t)\big)$ in which the self-dual part of $\rmd B_s$ is involved, as well as $2B_s \wedge (F_t-\tfrac12\daleth_t, \daleth_t)$, where $B_s$ appears unmodified.